Ghifariezra/baileys-api-engine/README.md

 This project is open-source and available under the MIT License.

-**Disclaimer:** This project is not affiliated with WhatsApp.
-Use responsibly and at your own risk.
+## ⚠️ Disclaimer
+> This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with WhatsApp or any of its subsidiaries or its affiliates.
+The official WhatsApp website can be found at https://whatsapp.com.

+> This code is provided for **educational purposes only**.
+The developer is not responsible for any misuse of this bot, including but not limited to spamming, account banning, or legal consequences caused by the user's actions.
+Use at your own risk.